 Bonds and bond funds are categorized as short-term if the respective maturity (or more accurately what is called duration)is between 1 and 3.5 years.

 Short-Term Performance In Relation to Investment Analysis and Research

 When researching and analyzing investments, especially actively-managed mutual funds, a 1-year period does not provide any reliable insight into a particular fund's prospects for performing well in the future.
 This is because 1-year periods do not reveal enough information about a fund manager's ability to manage an investment portfolio through a full market cycle, which includes recessionary periods as well as growth and it includes a bull market and bear market.

 A full market cycle is usually 3 to 5 years.
 This is why it is important to analyze performance for the 3-year, 5-year and 10-year returns of a mutual fund.
 You want to know how the fund did through both the ups and the downs of the market.
-Therefore, the short-term (less than 3 years) is not a consideration when researching mutual funds for long-term investing.
+Therefore, the short-term (less than three years) is not a consideration when researching mutual funds for long-term investing.

 Examples of Short-Term Investment Types

-If you have an investment or savings objective that has a time horizon of less than 3 years, appropriate investment types include money market funds, Certificates of Deposit (CD), and short-term bonds.
+If you have an investment or savings objective that has a time horizon of fewer than three years, appropriate investment types include money market funds, Certificates of Deposit (CD), and short-term bonds.
 Long-term investment vehicles, such as stocks and stock mutual funds, carry too much market risk for short-term investment objectives.
 For example, if you believe you may need your money within the next three years, investing in stock mutual funds is too risky because a prolonged period of declining prices, also known as a bear market, can cause the investor to end up with less principal than they invested.